Nice to meet you.

 The biggest mistake any nonprofit can make when it comes to data security is assuming they aren’t a target.
 This hands-off approach to risk management is careless and leaves your organization vulnerable to cyber security risks.

 So, what can you do to fix that?
-We’ve highlighted five key-takeaways from our interview with Justin Spelhaug that your team can use to improve your data security strategy.
+We’ve highlighted five key takeaways from our interview with Justin Spelhaug that your team can use to improve your data security strategy.

 1. Grade your current data security program

-If you heard that one of your neighbors homes had been the target of a burglary, would you wait until your own home was targeted before buying a security camera?
+If you heard that one of your neighbor's homes had been the target of a burglary, would you wait until your own home was targeted before buying a security camera?
 Chances are you’d be changing your locks and adding protective measures to your home the same day.

 Think of data security in the same way.
 A proactive approach to protecting your company and your information will do you more good than waiting until an attack has already taken place.
 According to Justin, the nonprofit sector is already a target for people looking to steal important information from businesses.

 An easy place to start is sitting down with your team and creating a list of all the valuable information your company handles.
-This information doesn’t have to be directly linked to money, it can be something as simple as an email address.
+This information doesn’t have to be directly linked to money.
+It can be something as simple as an email address.

 When creating your data security plan, ask yourself these questions: